 While some of the solutions for leaking garbage disposals may sound like a quick do-it-yourself project, it is extremely easy to become overwhelmed.

-Trusting the experts at Art Plumbing, AC & Electric not only guarantees that we will repair the garbage disposal safely and efficiently, but it also means less hassle for you!
+Trusting the experts at Art Plumbing, Air Conditioning & Electric not only guarantees that we will repair the garbage disposal safely and efficiently, but it also means less hassle for you!
 Art can fix it!
 If you have a leaking garbage disposal in need of repair, call us today at 1-800-475-1504!

 For Immediate Emergency Assistance Call 1-800-475-1504